KrishnaVaishnav98/KrishnaVaishnav98/README.md

 <h3 align="center">Frontend Developer | React & Next.js Enthusiast</h3>

 <p align="center">
-I'm a Civil Engineer who found his true passion in the world of web development.
+I'm a Civil Engineer who found her true passion in the world of web development.
 What started as a curiosity slowly turned into a full-time career — and today, I’m a Frontend Developer with 2 years of experience building clean, fast, and user-friendly web applications.
 </p>